kimshortreed/DSCsandbox/activity-2.md

 >#### Tips
 >- Left click and drag in any direction to make a square to your desired size.
->- The proportions of the squares (or rectangles) do not matter at this point, as we just need some objects to play with.
+>- The proportions of the squares (or rectangles) do not matter at this point, as we just need some objects to work with.
->- Release left click when you are happy with your square' size and repeat the process until you have drawn three squares.
+>- Release left click when you are happy with your square's size and repeat the process until you have drawn three squares.

 ![Inkscape three squares example](images/three-squares-example.png)